tylergraham117/tylergraham-site/content/Notes/04 - Efforts/Tyler Graham - YouTube/why is vintage stuff so popular?.md

 The types of people that are able to make the shift from Rubbish to Durable are representative of our culture's values.
 Right now, we seem at least partially to be valuing people who find importance in reusing old things, in not wasting, in vintage.

-They value quality over mass production.
-They value originality and nostalgia and experience and authenticity.

 I like to think of the Individualists as the artists.

-There's constant pull on us as creatives.
-It's a pull to shift our creative preferences towards whatever new wave of creative material is becoming popular.
+There's this constant pull on us as creatives to shift our creative preferences towards whatever new wave of creative material is becoming popular.

 But you can't catch a wave as it's already going by you.

-I've spent this video talking about trends and cycles and the creation of value.

-But it seems like the ones who are actually able to move the needle in any meaningful way are the one's that don't really care about all of that.

 The concept of vintage isn't about the quality or the deals or anything like that.
-It's about the human storyline, and where we fall within it.
-It's about a connection to our past.
-It's the feeling of being part of a greater narrative.

 The real discovery here for me is that instead of chasing trends, we should aim to create them.